 - True Lies plays with the trope.
 Arnold's character has a weakness for the Tango and dances it with his sexy but evil target.
 At the end, he dances another with the wife he loves, inconveniencing their partner in the van.

-- 12 Monkeys: the title theme is also the leitmotif of the Army of the 12 Monkeys, the Animal Wrongs Group believed responsible for causing the apocalypse.
+- In 12 Monkeys (by Terry Gilliam, who also directed the aforementioned Doctor Parnassus), the title theme is also the leitmotif of the Army of the 12 Monkeys, the Animal Wrongs Group believed responsible for causing the apocalypse.
 It's written and performed by legendary tango musician Astor Piazzolla.

 - Waking Life: Most of the soundtrack is tango music—and so when The Dreamer starts to become more and more unhinged and the visuals become (literally) more nightmarish as the movie nears its climax, this Trope is pretty much in play.